dhutapratama/docs/passwords.md

 <a name="configuring-trusted-hosts"></a>
 ### Configuring Trusted Hosts

-By default, Laravel will respond to all requests it receives regardless of the content of the HTTP request's `Host` header.
+By default, Lets will respond to all requests it receives regardless of the content of the HTTP request's `Host` header.
 In addition, the `Host` header's value will be used when generating absolute URLs to your application during a web request.

 Typically, you should configure your web server, such as Nginx or Apache, to only send requests to your application that match a given host name.
-However, if you do not have the ability to customize your web server directly and need to instruct Laravel to only respond to certain host names, you may do so by enabling the `App\Http\Middleware\TrustHosts` middleware for your application.
+However, if you do not have the ability to customize your web server directly and need to instruct Lets to only respond to certain host names, you may do so by enabling the `App\Http\Middleware\TrustHosts` middleware for your application.
 This is particularly important when your application offers password reset functionality.

 To learn more about this middleware, please consult the [`TrustHosts` middleware documentation](/docs/{{version}}/requests#configuring-trusted-hosts).